 It’s already Friday.
 I hope that if you celebrated Christmas that it was a lovely day.
 We went to a Candlelight Christmas Eve Service and had our traditional Christmas Eve feast.
-The amount of teens who stayed home to watch The Polar Express has steadily dwindled.
+The number of teens who stayed home to watch The Polar Express has steadily dwindled.
 Only one this year.
-We got to sleep in to a reasonable hour on Christmas morning.
-I must admit this is a nice aspect about your children growing in to teenagers.
+We got to sleep into a reasonable hour on Christmas morning.
+I must admit this is a nice aspect about your children growing into teenagers.

 My hubby and teens are still on vacation and want to

 be entertained spend quality family time together, so I’m popping in briefly to share some of my faves.

 As promised in last week’s faves, the gift that I ordered for Miss Sunshine from Sephora.

 Miss Sunshine just turned 14 in October.
 She seems to be following in her mother’s footsteps in that she is not yet interested in wearing a full face of makeup.
 Over the summer, she discovered curling her eyelashes and wearing mascara.
 She felt like the eyelash curler she was using didn’t quite fit the curve of her eye.
 I did a bit of homework and discovered the Surratt Relevée Lash Curler.
 It was recommended as fitting the most eye shapes.
 She tried it out Christmas morning and was very impressed with how it worked, even without mascara.

 I’ve also read that curling your eyelashes is a quick and easy way to perk up your eyes if you look tired.
 I have not used an eyelash curler very often.
 In the past, my eyelashes had a tendency to touch my sunglasses with just mascara.
 I did try the curler, but Miss Sunshine said I wasn’t squeezing hard enough!
 I’ll probably try it again.

 Have you ever used an eyelash curler?
 How do you get over the fear that you might pinch your eyelid or rip all of your lashes out?!